zevweiss/enthrall/README.md

 In the event of errors (e.g. network connection drops), `enthrall` will attempt to automatically reconnect to any failed remotes, though it will give up if these attempts fail repeatedly.
-You can reset this and restart the connection-reestablishment attempts with a "reconnect" action bound to a hotkey, however (see `example.conf`).
+You can reset this and restart the connection-reestablishment attempts with a `reconnect` action bound to a hotkey, however (see `example.conf`).

 ### Security